Ziumper/ziumper.github.io/_education/gdańsk-university-of-technology.md

      text: "october 2021 - jun 2023"
 ---

-Life as a commercial software developer was a dynamic and fulfilling journey—a journey that instilled in me the significance of innovation, efficiency, and problem-solving in the world of technology.
+Life as a commercial software developer was a dynamic and fulfilling journey, a journey that instilled in me the significance of innovation, efficiency, and problem-solving in the world of technology.
 However, with each passing project and every line of code written, I realized that my passion for software development was merely the beginning of a profound intellectual adventure.

 In the ever-evolving realm of technology, I found myself drawn to a deeper understanding of software engineering and the intricate standards that underpin this dynamic field.
 The decision to further my education and embark on a path of continuous learning was born out of a desire to explore, experiment, and elevate my expertise beyond the confines of commercial development.